gmiralles7/Experiments/README.md

 In this experiment I will use positron emission tomography to identify the positions and relative intensities of two unknown positron emitters inside a sealed box.
 Specifically, goals for this experiment include the following:

-To understand the formation of positronium and the annihilation of electron-positron pairs; \n to interpret the physical meaning of a one-dimensional coincidence scan to understand how one-dimensional scans are combined into a two-dimensional image to investigate what factors affect scan results, and the limitations of the results.
+To understand the formation of positronium and the annihilation of electron-positron pairs;
+to interpret the physical meaning of a one-dimensional coincidence scan to understand how one-dimensional scans are combined into a two-dimensional image to investigate what factors affect scan results, and the limitations of the results.